 10 of November ReAct Asia Pacific is hosting a webinar focusing on community engagement and a novel indicator framework that the region developed via the project Antibiotic Smart Communities.
 During the webinar ReAct Asia Pacific will share learnings for the project, you will listen to AMR-experts from across the globe and the 1,5 hour long webinar will end with a panel discussion.
 There will also be opportunity to ask questions.

-Same as last years, ReAct will arrange and participate in a various set of activities during World Antimicrobial Awareness Week 2021.
+ReAct will arrange and participate in a various set of activities during World Antimicrobial Awareness Week 2022.
 There will be a mix of hybrid events, online events, on-location events and online campaigns.
 ReAct will engage with students, engage for children, hold or participate in webinars focusing on antibiotic resistance and for example community engagement, cancer, and National Action Plans.
 ReAct will also arrange various types of online engagement: community workshops, media workshops, civil society meetings, engage in the WHO Go-blue for AMR campaign and much more.
-We have listed all activities below.

 When Pernilla Rönnholm from Gothenburg, Sweden, gave birth to her twins Kirsty and Freya, only one of the girls survived.
 Kirsty died 8 days old from multi-drug resistant bacteria.
 Listen to the family’s story in an interview with the mother, Pernilla.